top of page

 † students I supervised; * joint first authorship

-Manuscripts in preparation are available upon request
+Manuscripts in preparation are under review by co-authors and rights-holders.
+Drafts may be available upon request.

-7. Grimm J, Briand J†, Cameron V, Avlijas S, Jarvis-Cross M, Sherwood L† & Ricciardi A. Uncertainty in functional response model selection limits ecological interpretation of results.
-In Review at Ecological Applications
+8. Grimm J*, Jarvis-Cross M*, Briand J†, Cameron V, Avlijas S, Sherwood L† & Ricciardi A. 2026.
+Uncertainty in functional response model selection limits ecological interpretation of results.
+Biological Invasions. doi:10.1007/s10530-026-03763-0.
+PDF

 6. Krkosek M, Bateman A, Bass A, Bugg W, Connors B, Deeg C, Di Cicco E, Godwin E, Grimm J, Krichel L, Mordecai G, Morton A, Peacock S, Shea D, Riddell S, & Miller K. 2024.
 Disease risks of salmon aquaculture to wild Pacific salmon in Canada.
 Science Advances. doi:10.1126/sciadv.adn7118 *Middle authors in alphabetical order